-Reverse osmosis systems optimized for gardening and hydroponic uses.
-Eliminates up to 95% of all of salts and heavy metals.
-Also eliminates 99% of chlorine and sediments down to 5 microns, immediately!
+Reverse Osmosis (RO) water systems optimise hydroponic gardens.
+RO water filters eliminate up to 95% of all of salts and heavy metals as well as immediately eliminating 99% of chlorine and sediments down to 5 microns!

-Reverse osmosis utilises a semi-permeable membrane to remove larger particles such as molecules and ions, including bacteria, from water.
-These solutes are retained on one side of the membrane, whilst the pure water is allowed to pass freely to the other side through the pores in the membrane.
+RO water filters utilise a semi-permeable membrane to remove larger particles such as bacteria, molecules and ions from the source water (usually tap water).
+RO membranes retain impurities on one side of the membrane, while the pure water freely passes to the other side through the pores in the membrane.

-We recommend you change your filters once every 6 months to keep reverse osmosis filters running efficiently.
+We recommend you change your filters once every six months to maintain the reverse osmosis filters efficiency.

 There are no reviews yet